Big city takeover: how multi-channel marketing in metro areas can get you noticed by all the right companies

 The Lattice marketing team had a theory: Good marketing is marketing that you see everywhere.

 The more channels you direct to the same people to the same time, the more effective it is.
-And this type of multi-channel marketing has a compounding effect.
+And this multi-channel marketing strategy has a compounding effect.

 That’s how they knew that city-specific marketing strategies were effective.
 When prospects come up to you and say, “I keep seeing you all over the place; what do you do?” you’ve done your job as a marketer.